 It's helpful to have a one-pager ready with your main points for anyone who expresses interest.

 You should also have a model resolution ready to go.
 Use our sample fossil fuel divestment resolution or write your own, with the style or format of resolutions that have already been passed by your local.

 Have one-on-one discussions with the rank and file.
 Be sure to listen and let them air their concerns.
 Ask your colleagues who support to join you in signing a rank and file petition for CalPERS to divest.

 The next step is to get on the agenda for a vote.
 Plan ahead, keeping in mind that it can take time and effort to get a divestment resolution on the agenda.

 Once you're on the agenda, make sure your supporters are committed to showing up, prepared to speak, and ready to support your resolution.
+Be ready for a motion to accept a prepared resolution and sign on in support of SB 252.
 Make sure you're ready with lots of good arguments, too!

 When it's time to present, share your handout with everyone in the room.
 Encourage your supporters to speak in support of your resolution right away to set the right tone.

 Don't forget to thank your supporters and CELEBRATE your victory!

 We're keeping the pressure on CalPERS to divest from fossil fuels once and for all.